myudelson/hmm-scalable/readme.txt

 Parameters of the BKT can be represented in the matrix form.
 Priors -- \pi -- are a vector 1*N, where N is the number of states.
-Traditionally, for a 2-state BKT, we assume that the first element of the \pi vector is the apriory probability of knowing the skill. pLearn is part of the transitions matrix A that captures probabilities of state chages from row to column and is N*N. No forgetting is captured by setting A[1,2] = 0 (from mastered to unmastered). pLearn corresponds to A[2,1] - from unmastered to mastered. pGuess and pSlip are specified in B -- observation matrix N*M, where M is the number of observations.
+Traditionally, for a 2-state BKT, we assume that the first element of the \pi vector is the a priory probability of knowing the skill. pLearn is part of the transitions matrix A that captures probabilities of state changes from row to column and is N*N. No forgetting is captured by setting A[1,2] = 0 (from mastered to unmastered). pLearn corresponds to A[2,1] - from unmastered to mastered. pGuess and pSlip are specified in B -- observation matrix N*M, where M is the number of observations.
 First column corresponds to correct observation, second -- incorrect.
-For two onservations, typical for BKT, pGuess is B[2,1] -- unmastered skill but a correct response, and pSlip is B[1,2] - mastered skill but incorrect response.
+For two observations, typical for BKT, pGuess is B[2,1] -- unmastered skill but a correct response, and pSlip is B[1,2] - mastered skill but incorrect response.

 \pi .-------------------.